- Off road parking

 The accommodation is all on the ground floor of the property and is the perfect location for a couple to enjoy a romantic break or activity holiday.

 One double bedroom, a luxurious bathroom and a comfortable sitting room with dining area and fitted kitchen provide all the amenities that visitors need while outside a private sitting area with furniture makes a great spot for a summer's evening al fresco dining or relaxing with a good book.

 Visitors also have unrestricted use of the owner's two-acre garden and wildlife lake facilities, making this a tranquil and peaceful location.

 One double bedroom.
 Bathroom with bath, walk-in shower, basin and WC.
 Fitted kitchen.
 Sitting room with dining area.

 - Oil central heating

-- Electric oven and hob, microwave, fridge, washing machine, TV, DVD, WiFi
+- Electric oven and hob, microwave, fridge, washing machine, hair dryer, TV, DVD, WiFi

 - All fuel and power inc. in rent

 - Bed linen and towels inc. in rent